US Research Projects

 Western Nevada Field Studies

-Lake Lahontan Studies and the Application of GPR in the Interpretation of Ancient Lakeshore Fromations
+Lake Lahontan Studies and the Application of GPR in the Interpretation of Ancient Lakeshore Formations

-• Research - Lake Lahontan Studies and the Application of Ground Penetrating Radar (GPR) in the interpretation of Ancient Lakeshore Fromations
+Lake Lahontan Studies and the Application of Ground Penetrating Radar (GPR) in the interpretation of Ancient Lakeshore Formations

 Active Back-Barrier Coastal Dunes in Northeast North Carolina and Southeast Virginia